 Be very careful about documenting what methods can accept null, and what methods may return null.
 Generally speaking, people will assume that null is not allowed for parameters, and method will never return null, unless it is explicitly documented that null is allowed (or potentially returned).

 Try and keep the documentation up-to date as you make changes; it is much harder to do so later.
 This is now much easier using the Confluence wiki (you're reading the result ).

-Documentation is the #1 criticism of Tapestry!
+Documentation was at one point the #1 criticism of Tapestry!